MJMcP/rock-lizard-spock/README.md

 <!-- SCREENSHOT color wheel, color accessibility palate and font shades for buttons and headings-->

-Due to the desire to visually differientiate the main game play and game exit buttons, an additional colour was added to the palette for easy text readability of the exit button.
+Due to the desire to enhance the appearance of the game's function buttons ('How to Play', 'Engage Computer' and 'End Game'), an additional colour was added as a contrast for a shadow effect.

 [Back to Contents](#contents)